hassan-pmp/pmp/til.md

   - By identifying the correct pattern or patterns for your AI solution, you can pick the right data strategy, the right technology, and AI solutions to meet the requirements and the right success metrics for the AI project.
 - **CPMAI Phase 1: Business Understanding**
 	- what problem are we solving?
+ 		- That can AI realy help
+   		- Which parts of the project actually need AI and which do not?
+     		- How we will measure success, financial time savings, Compliance, user satisfaction,  or something else?
+       		- What skills or resources do we need to successfully impliment the AI solution?
 	- Is AI/Cognitive technology the right solution?
 	- Which parts are require AI?
 	- What AI patterns will we use?